BOSS-BigOpenSourceSibling/BigSibling/gnome_challenge/phase3/milestones.md

 - A participant runs the  open source project locally
 - A participant can modify the OSS project to a specific given context (Like create a chatbot for a given context)
 - A participant enrolls in the the workshops discussions
-- Participants pair programme to solve proposed problems
+- Participants pair programm to solve proposed problems
 - A participant feel comfortable to share with the mentor their struggles/difficulties
 - The participant feels comfortable in sharing their achievements in the workshop
 - The participant understand the importance of technical documentation in OSS ecosystem